Our Impacts

 We are data nerds.
 We believe, as a matter of integrity and intellectual honesty, that organizations claiming to help others should support those claims with convincing quantitative evidence of impact.
 We rely on such evidence in law, public policy, medicine, engineering, and other disciplines that affect our daily lives.
 We should hold well-intentioned charities to the same standard.

-The data we've collected since 2014 show partner and control villages on divergent development paths, with the former outperforming the latter.
+Our proof-of-concept study, consisting of 5 years of collection from 2014 to 2018, showed partner and control villages on divergent development paths, with the former outperforming the latter.
 Below we graph partner v. control villages over time in terms of changes in a overall development score and categorical scores for health, education, business, lifestyle, agriculture, and livestock.

 Do these graphs reveal statistically significant impacts?
 Find out below.